captainmarshin/phone/phone/README.md

 This is script, that will be launch in RunOnReceive gammu-smsd option.
 You can modify script how you want.
 If you use more modems, don't forget to copy this script, rename it and set in second Gammu config.

+Put this file in `/home/username/phone/`.
+`username` - it's your system username<br>
+`phone`- it's a folder.
+You can make any folder you want, don't forget to change way to it in `gammu-smsdrc` config.

 ## Change `phone` number
 ```python
 phone = "70000000000"